uva-cs/ugrads.cs/content/pages/curriculum_change.md

 and "changed" if the course will remain, but its contents or prerequisites change.

-: New courses required by one or more degree program

 | Course | Fall 2021 | Spring 2022 | Fall 2022 | Spring 2023 | Fall 2023 | Spring 2024 and beyond |
 |:-------|:---------:|:-----------:|:---------:|:-----------:|:---------:|:----------------------:|
 | CS 2100| —         | Yes         | Yes       | Yes         | Yes       | Yes                    |